T1D Info

 Managing Type 1 Diabetes is like a three-way balancing act because you have to watch your insulin, the food you eat and the amount of exercise or physical activity you get.

 All three need to be balanced.
-If any one of these is off, blood sugar levels can be too.
+If any one of these is off, blood sugar levels can be too high or too low.
 In general, higher than normal blood glucose levels can be caused by:

-• Not taking your insulin when you’re supposed to or not taking the right amounts
+• Not taking your insulin when you’re supposed to or not taking the right dose

-• The insulin was expired or not stored properly
+• Taking insulin that has expired or was not stored properly

-• Not following the meal plan (like eating too frequently/snacking)
+• Not following the meal plan (like eating/ snacking too frequently)

 • Less exercise than usual